 We look forward to you joining the Company.
-If the foregoing the space provided below and returning it to me, along with your completed terms are agreeable, please indicate your acceptance by signing this offer letter in and signed EPIA.
+If the foregoing term space provided below and returning it to me, along with your completed and so as are agreeable, please indicate your acceptance by signing this offer letter in the igned EPIA.

 Sincerely,

 ACTIVE POWER, INC.

-By/s/ Benjamin L. Scott Benjamin L. Scott, Chairman of the Board
+By: /s/ Benjamin L. Scott

+Benjamin L. Scott, Chairman of the Board

-AGREED TO AND ACCEPTED: Benjamin L. Seott, Chan man of the Board
+AGREED TO AND ACCEPTED:

 "Employee"

-/s/ Jan Lindelow Jan Lindelow
+/s/ Jan Lindelow

 Jan Lindelow

+3